Summary

 Choose a request method:

-.Enter the URL endpoint of the external API.
+GETorPOST.Enter the URL endpoint of the external API.

 Make the URL dynamic by inserting variables using the Variables button.
-Example:

-Customize Headers
+Customize headers

 Headers are optional and turned off by default.

-Headers follow a key-value format.
-Example:
+They must follow a key-value format.

-Key =
+Key = Content-Type

-Value =
+Value = application/json

-Customize the Body
+Customize the body

 The body is optional and turned off by default.

-It must always be in JSON format.
+When enabled, the body must always be in JSON format.

-4. Saving API Responses as Variables
+4. Save API responses as variables

-from an API response:
+Example: storing "result": "success" from an API response:

-json { "result": "success"}
+{ "result": "success" }

 Storing Values Inside an Object